 The basic operation of the interface is as follows.
 The DSC first selects the drive select lines.
 Then the head selected by the head select lines is positioned over the desired track by issuing step pulses in conjunction with the direction line.
 Once the head is positioned, indicated by the seek complete line, the DDC is ready to initiate a read/write operation.
 This interface's read path is through the data separator and hence a lot depends on the selection of the data separator.
 The data separator then feeds the controller.
 The write path consists of write data out of the DDC going to a precompensation block.
-The output of the precompensation block goes over the ST506 interface to the drive.
+The output of the precompensation block me output of the data separator.